Business Resource Center

 In this article, we will explain the different reasons why funds are temporarily unavailable, how you can access funds sooner, and how you can work to prevent delays in funds availability in the future.
 Let’s start with the reasons funds might be delayed.

 Your funds may be unavailable when we associate a high level of risk with your account.
 There are three main reasons causing us to believe this:

-It takes time for new sellers to build up enough history to demonstrate a pattern of positive buyer-seller exchanges.
-The good news is that you can usually move out of delayed funds availability by confirming your identity and building up a history of sales and happy customers.
+It takes time for new sellers to build up enough history to demonstrate a pattern of positive buyer-seller transactions.
+The good news is that you can usually move out of delayed funds availability by confirming your identity and building up a history of positive selling activity.

 - Your customers indicate issues about your selling performance.

-Performance is based on your percentage of refunds, disputes, and chargebacks compared to your sales on your PayPal account.
-Having performance issues increases the likelihood of your funds being temporarily unavailable.
-Working to prevent and resolve these problems quickly will help you avoid the delay of available funds.
+Performance is based on your percentage of refunds, disputes and chargebacks compared to your sales on your PayPal account.
+Having performance issues increases the likelihood of received funds being temporarily unavailable.
+Working with your customers to prevent disputes and chargebacks will help you avoid the delay in availability of funds.